 The focus here is on the cheese, which sets is apart from my Easy Broccoli Casserole.
 Velveeta really does make the creamiest, cheesiest result here, so I recommend using either that or the Cheez Whiz.

-Along with a few other sides like Easy Green Bean Casserole and Grandma’s Sweet Potato Casserole with Pecans, this Velveeta broccoli bake makes a tasty side dish for a special dinner or for the holidays!
+Along with a few other sides like Easy Green Bean Casserole and Grandma’s Sweet Potato Casserole with Pecans, this Velveeta broccoli bake makes a tasty side dish for a special dinner or for the holidays.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
-I receive a commission if you choose to make a purchase through these links.
+I receive a commission if you choose to make a purchase through these link.

 Jump to: